zuri-training/Favicon-Gen-Team-61/Contributions/Developers/George.md

 | ------------------------------ | -------------------------------------------------------------------------------------------------------- |
 |  <a href="https://github.com/zuri-training/Favicon-Gen-Team-61/blob/main/Frontend/src/draft_list.html" target="_blank">Draft List Page </a>    | `I worked on the draft list screen and I used the uikit library to achieve the JavaScript hover effect`
 |  <a href="https://github.com/zuri-training/Favicon-Gen-Team-61/tree/main/Backend/src" target="_blank">Backend Code Base</a>    | `I created the Django backend code base and I used the Django framework to achieve this`
+|  <a href="https://docs.google.com/document/d/1jYRDjfemjcdwbSf-1EUHfGZfJd5w4qwP_8_4cwW6_eQ/edit?usp=drivesdk">Database Schema </a>  | `I contributed in the drawing of the database schema and it's design, we achieve this with the help of online tools for drawing database Schema,`